They were originally just called the P.08, but they are known as Lugers after their inventer's name.

 The model we know today most popularly, is the Model P.08 Luger, introduced in 1908 as the standard sidearm of the German military.
 It deviated from previous lugers by eliminating the grip safety and being chambered in 9mm Parabellum, which is the 7.65 Luger casing redesigned to fit a 9mm projectile as requested by the Wehrmacht(German Army.)

-The 9mm cartridge is used by the U.S. Military currently in the M9, and is the NATO standard pistol cartridge.
+As a testament to the cartridge designed for it, the 9mm is still used by the U.S. Military currently in the M9, and is the NATO standard pistol cartridge.

-There were many manufacturers of Lugers, some of the most popular being Mauser, DWM, Kreighoff, and others.
+There were many manufacturers of Lugers, some of the most popular being Mauser, DWM, Kreighoff, Erfurt, Spandau, Simpson & Co. as well as foreign manufacturers such as Vickers in England, and Waffenfabrick Bern of Switzerland and some others.
 The German Army used a 4" Barrel version, which is most popular, while the Navy's version had a 6" barrel.
 Artillery crews had 10" barrels.
 Lugers have an 8 round capacity, however drum magazines made for the Artillery Lugers hold many more rounds.